Wildlife Rehabilitation

 -

-Call ahead before bringing the animal to us so we can advise you on the best next steps.
+Call ahead before bringing the animal so we can advise on next steps

-For injured adult wildlife or animals requiring immediate veterinary care, you may also contact the Wildlife Clinic of Rhode Island at 401‑294‑6363 — they are part of the state’s licensed wildlife rehab network.
+For injured adult wildlife or animals requiring immediate veterinary attention, you may also contact the Wildlife Clinic of Rhode Island at 401-294-6363, part of the state’s licensed wildlife rehabilitation network.

 Why Licensed Wildlife Rehab Matters